incepter/react-async-states/packages/docs/docs/intro/minimal-usage.md

 );
 ````

 ## useAsyncStateSelector

+`useAsyncStateSelector` is responsible for selecting data from one or many
+AsyncStates.
+It can be used like this:

 ```javascript
 // keys: string | source | array of string|source | function returning source | string | array of source|string